educreations/Touchstone/README.md

 Then, subsequent calls in non-debug builds, for the rest of the current session, will be to get the value of `kLoggingEnabledKey` will return `YES`.
 However, if you restart the app, or reconfigure Touchstone, `kLoggingEnabledKey` will then return the default, which in this example is `NO`.

+Check out the example project included and play around with debug vs. non-debug builds to see how it reacts.

 ## Installation

 Use Cocoapods to install or use a git submodule.
 Then include the necessary categories.